East China provinces accelerate crackdown on chemical factories

 Jiangsu will ramp up efforts to crack down on unqualified chemical firms by following the roadmaps of "one plan for one firm" and "one plan for one park," according to the notice.

-Firms with rectification plans that are not approved should be shut down, while those whose test results cannot meet environmental protection requirements after improvement should also be shut down, said the notice.
+Firms with rectification plans that are not approved should be shut down, while those whose test results cannot meet environmental protection requirements after rectification should also be shut down, said the notice.

 In April, the Jiangsu government issued a draft plan to rectify and upgrade the chemical industry, which vowed to cut the 50 chemical parks in the province to 20 and reduce the number of chemical enterprises to less than 1,000 by 2022.